 I get a single Lesser Horseshoe (Rhinolophus hipposideros).
 One other horseshoe has a very contrasty pelage.
 Could it be a Mehely’s Horseshoe Bat (Rhinolophus mehelyi), which is not known so far north?
 Eventually it turns out to be a Mediterranean Horseshoe Bat.

-Moreover the bat detector indicates: Soprano Pipistrelle (Pipistrellus pygmaeus) and Daubenton’s Bat (Myotis daubentonii), which I can’t detect visually.
+Moreover the bat detector indicates: Soprano Pipistrelle (Pipistrellus pygmaeus) and a Daubenton’s Bat (Myotis daubentonii), which I can’t detect visually.

 In the afternoon I drive towards Hortobagy National Park.
 At the visitor information centre in they send me to Szálka halom nature trail to see Souslik.